benjholla/benjholla.github.io/publications.md

 ## Upcoming

-- <a name="ICSE2018"></a>Benjamin Holland, Payas Awadhutkar, Suraj Kothari, Ahmed Tamrawi and Jon Mathews. **COMB: Computing Relevant Program Behaviors.** *The 40th International Conference on Software Engineering [(ICSE 2018)](https://www.icse2018.org/)*, Gothenburg, Sweden, May 2018.<br/>
-**Paper:**&nbsp;[<a href="#" class="toggle-abstract">Abstract</a>]&nbsp;[[Paper](../papers/Computing_Relevant_Program_Behaviors.pdf)]&nbsp;[<a href="https://youtu.be/YoOJ7avBIdk">Video</a>]
-<div class="abstract"><p>The paper presents COMB, a tool to improve accuracy and efficiency of software engineering tasks that hinge on computing all relevant program behaviors.</p><p>Computing all behaviors and selecting the relevant ones is computationally intractable.
-COMB uses Projected Control Graph (PCG) abstraction to derive the relevant behaviors directly and efficiently.
-The PCG is important as the number of behaviors relevant to a task is often significantly smaller than the totality of behaviors.</p><p>COMB provides extensive capabilities for program comprehension, analysis, and verification.
-We present a basic case study and a Linux verification study to demonstrate various capabilities of COMB and the addressed challenges.
-COMB is designed to support multiple programming languages.
-We demonstrate it for C and Java.</p></div>

 - <a name="ISEA2018"></a>Benjamin Holland. **Cyber Security Awareness and Cyber Security Challenge Competition.** *ISEA II Bilateral / International Cooperation*, MNIT, Jaipur, India, July 2018.<br/>
 **Seminar:**&nbsp;[<a href="#" class="toggle-abstract">Abstract</a>]
 <div class="abstract"><p>Materials and abstract coming soon.</p>